Rushabh1221/MyPortfolio/README.md

 # personal-portfolio
  A Django based personal portfolio website.

-# Requirements (that shall be installed in your system)
+# Requirements (that must be installed in your system)
 1. Git
 2. virtualenv
-3. Python
+3. Python-Django

 # Run On Your Machine?